 Conservation Corps Host Site

-The Chesapeake Bay Trust anticipates placing around 35-40 Corps Members with nonprofit organizations and government agencies throughout the region to work approximately full-time (40 hrs a week) for a paid year of service ($19,000) beginning on August 18, 2020.
+The Chesapeake Bay Trust anticipates placing 35-40 Corps Members with nonprofit organizations and government agencies throughout Maryland and the Chesapeake Bay to work full-time for a paid year of service ($20,000) from August 17, 2021 to August 16, 2022.

-- Host Organizations must be a nonprofit or government agency in Maryland or a partner of the U.S. National Park Service in the Chesapeake Bay region.
+- Host Organizations are a nonprofit organization or government agency in Maryland or a designated partner of the U.S. National Park Service in the Chesapeake Bay watershed.

-- Have office space and provide a desk or office space, access to a phone and computer with internet access, parking or reimbursement for parking onsite, and mileage reimbursement for program-related travel, including travel to program trainings and required site visits.
+- Provide a desk or office space, access to a phone and computer with internet access, parking or reimbursement for parking onsite, and mileage reimbursement for program-related travel, including travel to program trainings and required site visits.

 - Cover the Corps Member under the organization’s general liability insurance for an aggregate amount of at least $500,000 and list the Chesapeake Bay Trust as an “Additional Insured.”
 State and federal agencies who are self-insured by law must provide confirmation that Corps Members will be covered.